 The tenor now delivers the first aria and its sheer energy and pace fully embody his defence of determination and effort.
-The message it simple----do not withhold----Fortune and Honour observe your progress even though your path may be difficult----they will reward you.
-Certainly only a dullard could fail to be invigorated by the momentum that is generated.
-Much emphasis is given to the choosing of the right path in life and we are permitted a moment of pause for reflection upon this near the end.
+The message is simple----do not withhold----Fortune and Honour observe your progress even though your path may be difficult----they will reward you.
+Certainly, only a dullard could fail to be invigorated by the momentum that is generated.
+Much emphasis is given to the choosing of the right path in life and we are permitted a moment of pause for reflection upon this towards the end.

 But above all, this aria gives the impression of perseverance.
 It is not easy to sing and the stops and starts in the rhythms of the ritornello melody suggest effort and the overcoming of obstacles.
 It is an aria designed to inspire through example.

 Honour and Fortune, soprano and bass, take turns in offering encouragement in the second secco recitative.
 Honour promises crowns of roses for the indefatigable and Fortune more tangible rewards and the 'fruits of abundance'.
 This is a plain, workman-like movement with almost nothing in the way of word painting.

 Perhaps feeling that he should insert some sort of musical image for the students to light upon, there is a brief skirmish of notes on the mention of the 'ever industrious hand' (bar 22) but there is little else to capture the imagination beyond the general promises of future reward and recognition.